What You Need to Know About Beneficial Ownership Reporting

 Companies existing before January 1, 2024 will have to file their initial Beneficial Ownership Information report by January 1, 2025.

-Additionally, all reporting companies will be required to file updated BOI reports within 30 days of any ownership change.
+Additionally, all reporting companies will be required to file updated BOI reports within 30 days of any ownership information change.

 What Are the Penalties For Non-Compliance?